Jw40/Computer-Assisted-Maze-Design-Tool/README.md

 - Add Java Document (Maze API)
 - Added Comments to every method
 - Added Database Coonection and other classes related to database

+Version 2.4
+Notes:
+12/06/2022
+- Add Search Panel Class - linked upto GUI
+- Added two panes, Maze and Search to GUI
+- Added Kids Logo to Kids Maze (also on auto generated kids mazes)
+- movable logo icon, both when imported and with temp logo icon